Close

 Types of Jealousy

-Towards One of the Parents
+To One of the Parents

-Most often, kids become jealous of their father, over his relationship with their mother.
+Most often, kids become jealous of their father over his relationship with their mother.
 It’s also possible for a child, most often a daughter, to become jealous of her other parent (her mother) over her bond with her father.

-Mothers provide a lot of support to a child and become a very important part of their world.
+Mothers provide a lot of support to children and become a very important part of their world.
 When a mother gives attention to another person, even a father figure, the child perceives that attention as a threat to their safety.
 The child becomes jealous.
 They will make a scene, want to spend all their time with their mother, or behave well only in her presence.

 Towards Brothers and Sisters